This information is available as a Word Document or PDF Document

 What is Adult Disability Payment?

 Adult Disability Payment (ADP) is a benefit designed to help with the extra costs of being disabled.
-It is paid by Social Security Scotland and replaces Personal Independence Payment in Scotland.
+It is paid by Social Security Scotland (see website here) and has replaced Personal Independence Payment in Scotland.

 Who can apply for Adult Disability Payment?